opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-landing-page.rst

 :Requirement Level: optional
 :Cardinality: 0..1
 :Description: Website of the dataset with related information
-:Usage Notes: If data of the dataset is only accessible only via a landing page
+:Usage Notes: If data of the dataset is only accessible via a landing page
-              (i.e. direct download URLs are not known), the landing page must be set and the link should be duplicated as accessURL on a distributions.
+              (i.e. direct download URLs are not known), the landing page must be set and the link should be duplicated as ``dcat:accessURL`` on a distributions.